 Okay, so if templates are really just the overall size and trim areas (broadly), then why use them?

 Well, I’ve never seen a reputable publisher, printer, or service that charges you for a template.
-So that fact that that you can easily get free book templates is probably reason enough.
+So the fact that you can easily get free book templates is probably reason enough.
 Why do that extra work?

 Get Your Lulu Book Template Design Guide Bundles